mlabs-haskell/hydra-auction-onchain/docs/spec.md

 Subject to these validity conditions, the seller can set the auction terms according to the seller's preferences.

 The seller should set the `at'Delegates` field to one of the delegate groups that the seller discovers by querying the announced delegate groups.

+We do not require `at'SellerAddress` matches `at'SellerVk`.
+In some sense they represent two different roles so seller can use the same of different credentials at their own discretion:
+* `at'SellerAddress` represents a beneficiary who receives the proceeds of an auction and manages a seller's oracle.
+* `at'SellerVk` acts as an auction gatekeeper checking bidders' authorization.

 ### Auction state and utxo datums

 For any auctions of interest,
-discover their current L1 state by querying the utxos at their corresponding validator addresses that are listed in the auction metadata.
+one can discover their current L1 state by querying the utxos at their corresponding validator addresses that are listed in the auction metadata.